microsoft/LMChallenge/README.md

 # Language Model Challenge (LMChallenge)
 [![Build Status](https://travis-ci.com/Microsoft/LMChallenge.svg?token=PsuQKRDL8Qs6yfLsqpTp&branch=master)](https://travis-ci.com/Microsoft/LMChallenge)

-A set of tools to evaluate language models for typing.

-This is a guide for users of LM Challenge.
-You may also want to see:
+_A library & tools to evaluate predictive language models._ This is a guide for users of LM Challenge; you may also want to see:

  - [data formats](doc/formats.md) for integrators
  - [dev notes](doc/dev.md) for developers wishing to extend LM Challenge

 ## What is LM Challenge for?

-It is really quite hard to test language model performance.
+It is hard to compare language model performance in general.
 Some models output probabilities, others scores; some model words, others morphemes, characters or bytes.
 Vocabulary coverage varies.
-Comparing them in a fair way is tough...
+Comparing them in a fair way is therefore difficult.
 So in LM Challenge we have some very simple 'challenge games' that evaluate (and help compare) language models over a test corpus.

+LM Challenge is for researchers and engineers who wish to set a standard for fair comparison of very different language model architectures.
+It requires a little work to wrap your model in a standard API, but we believe this is often better than writing & testing evaluation tools afresh for each project/investigation.

+Note: most of LM Challenge tools are word-based (although all can be applied to sub-word "character compositional" word models).
+Additionally, our assumption is that the language model is "forward contextual" - so it predicts a word or character based only on preceding words/characters.

 ## Getting Started